Social Credit Party (New Zealand): Progressive Coalition and later years (2002–2023)

-Accusations of antisemitism (1934–1984)
+Accusations of antisemitism

-During the 20th century, the social credit movement in New Zealand was accused of indulging in antisemitic conspiracy theories.
-C. H. Douglas, the founder of the social credit movement, toured New Zealand in 1934 and expounded his view that Jews were involved in a global conspiracy to control finance.
-His ideas were discussed in the New Zealand Social Credit publication Plain Talk.
-Social Credit, along with the Department of Internal Affairs, published From Europe to New Zealand: An Account of Our Continental European Settlers by Eric Butler and R.A Lochore, which repeated Jewish financial conspiracy claims.
-In the 1980 East Coast Bays by-election, the Labour Party attempted to discredit Social Credit with a pamphlet that set out Major Douglas’s antisemitic views.
+During the 20th century, the social credit movement in New Zealand was accused of promoting or tolerating antisemitic conspiracy theories.
+C. H. Douglas, the founder of the social credit movement, visited New Zealand in 1934 and promoted claims that Jews were involved in a global conspiracy to control finance.
+His views were discussed in New Zealand social credit publications.